mityan99/human_activity_smartphone/README.md

 - 'README.txt'
 - 'CodeBook.md': documentation of the variables, data, and step-by-step transformations performed on the data
 - 'run_analysis.R': R script used to perform the analysis
-- 'runXY.mean.std.group.csv': output file which contains the summarized view of the average measurements by subject and activity
+- 'runXY.mean.std.group.txt': output file which contains the summarized view of the average measurements by subject and activity

 Data Set Information:
 =============================================================================================